MHT CET 2018 admit card releasing on this date, check steps to download

 The MHT CET 2018 admit card will be available soon.
 Once released it could be found on the official website.

-The admit card will be released on April 24 and here we provide you the steps on how to download the same.
-The examination is conducted to admit candidates to the full time undergraduate degree courses in engineering/technology (BE/BTech) and pharmacy (BPharm/Pharm D) in various recognised institutions in Maharashtra.
+The admit card will be released on April 24 and here we provide you with the steps on how to download the same.
+The examination is conducted to admit candidates to the full-time undergraduate degree courses in engineering/technology (BE/BTech) and pharmacy (BPharm/Pharm D) in various recognised institutions in Maharashtra.

 MHT CET 2018: Exam pattern

-- Questions will be based on syllabus of maharashtra state board of secondary and higher secondary education
+- Questions will be based on the syllabus of Maharashtra state board of secondary and higher secondary education

 - Class 11 curriculum: 20 per cent weightage